MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/index.md

 * `property`: The **adapter.xml** file can also contain custom properties.
 The configuration properties elements must always be located *below* the `procedure` elements.

 <br>
-These properties can be overridden in the **MobileFirst Operations Console → [your adapter] → Configurations tab** without having to deploy the adapter again:
+The connection properties as well as the custom properties can be overridden in the **MobileFirst Operations Console → [your adapter] → Configurations tab** without having to deploy the adapter again:

 ![Console properties](console-properties.png)